 To apply for a C-1/D visa for the USA, applicants must follow the steps below:

-The first step in applying for a C-1/D visa for the USA is to fill out the electronic Visa application form DS-160 on the Website of the U.S. Department of State.
+The first step in applying for a C-1/D visa for the USA is to fill out the electronic visa application form DS-160 on the website of the U.S. Department of State.

 The online application form must contain detailed information about the applicant and the planned stay in the USA.
 You should have the following documents ready when completing the online DS-160 form: